chetanmeh/oak-console-scripts/src/main/groovy/felixconsole/indexImport/README.md

 # Usage

 1. Do out of band indexing as described [here][oob-indexing]
-1. Start up the setup where the index needs to be imported
+1. Start up the setup where the index needs to be imported if it's not online
 1. Use `IndexStats` MBean to `abortAndPause()` all async lanes that are to be imported
 1. Verify that indexing is indeed paused by watching that there are no